Treasury Yields Fall as Virus Surge Threatens Reopenings | MarketScreener

 Elsewhere in the fixed-income market, there were signs again of reduced demand for high-yield corporate bonds.

-BlackRock's iShares U.S. high-yield corporate bond ETF was down 0.9% in recent trading, bringing its week-to-date decline to 1.9%.
+BlackRock's iShares U.S. high-yield corporate bond ETF fell 1%, bringing its decline for the week to 1.9%.

 As of Thursday, the extra yield, or spread, investors demanded to hold speculative-grade corporate bonds over Treasurys was 6.05 percentage points, according to Bloomberg Barclays data.
 That was up from 5.78 percentage points at the end of last week.